creame/joinchat/README.txt

 Joinchat since 5.1 can detect multiple destinations in Google Tag and send events to all of them.

-To try check option "Google Tag Events" in *Joinchat Settings > Advanced*.

-= Google Analytics integration =
+= Google Analytics 4 integration =

 Joinchat sends a custom event when user launch WhatsApp.